Arkansas is on the cutting edge of food traceabilitySeptember 14, 2018

 This article by Arkansas Money and Politics goes into great detail as to how blockchain can reduce inefficiencies in “cycle stock.”
 In short, to keep their shelves stocked, retailers need to know how many units of a product sell in a timeframe, how many units they can expect to sell in the future, how much product they have on hand at any given time, and how long it will take to get more product from the distributor.
 Reducing inefficiencies in this area is particularly important for foods with short shelf lives, such as fresh produce and meats.

-Grass Roots Farmers’ Cooperative is working with British tech group, Provenance, to use their blockchain-based platform to allow curious customers to access information about the meat they’ve purchased.
+Grass Roots Farmers’ Cooperative is using blockchain to allow curious customers to access information about the meat they’ve purchased.
 From what farm raised the animal and how they raised it, to who the butcher was and what methods they used, blockchain allows consumers to know the full story of their food with great certainty.

 Where can I read more about blockchain in the food and beverage industry?